aery32/aery32-refguide/README.md

 Note: We do not install setuptools here and thus do not use easy_install to install Sphinx.
 However you will get it installed along Sphinx installer and it is recommended to use it later when installing other Python packages.

-- Create temporary directory (e.g. myfoo) where to download the following things:
+- Create temporary directory where to download the following things:

   - Python 2.7.x from http://python.org/download/
   - Sphinx 1.1.2 from http://pypi.python.org/pypi/Sphinx